sungsoo-ahn/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 >\end{equation} $$
 > where $$p_{D}$$ and $$p_{D'}$$ are the distributions of $$M(D)$$ and $$M(D')$$ respectively.
 The probability is taken over $$O\sim p_D$$.

-This result shows that an $$(\varepsilon, \delta)$$-DP guarantee can be interpreted as high-probability bound on the ratio between the log probabilities of the outputs corresponding to two neighbouring datasets.
+This result shows that an $$(\varepsilon, \delta)$$-DP guarantee can be interpreted as a high probability bound on the ratio between the log probabilities of the outputs corresponding to two neighbouring datasets.
 This ratio is actually called the privacy loss and plays a critical role in the analysis of DP mechanisms.

 > **Definition**  For a mechanism $$M$$ and neighbouring datasets $$D,D'$$, the privacy loss random variable is defined as:
 > $$L(M,D,D') = \ln\left( \frac{ p_{D}(O)}{p_{D'}(O)}\right)$$